SungHoHong2/Leetcode-Experiment/medium/Spiral_Matrix/README.md

 class Solution(object):
     def spiralOrder(self, matrix):
         # set the list for return
-        # if the matrix is empty
+        # return empty array if the matrix is empty
-            # return empty array
         # set the length of the row and the column
         # set the pointer for iteration and the maximum number of interation
         # set the start point of the row and column